 Once you’ve identified the key process that the CRM will encompass it’s time to define the outputs of those processes you want to track.
 This doesn’t mean setting the specific targets or KPIs, which will bog down the process, but it does mean identifying the type of targets you’ll need to report on.
 For example, you don’t need to know your target time from Lead to Close, but you should know you want to report on that metric.

-This step is important because CRM systems need to be set up in certain ways to capture key touchpoints, customer interactions or activities.
+This step is important because certain kinds of CRMs are better equipped to capture key touchpoints, customer interactions or activities.
 If you don’t have those in mind before you start implementation you may find that your CRM reporting for a key metric is more difficult than you expected once the system is live.

 3. Identify Your Audience